Hemodialysis: Reuse of dialyzers

 The dialyzer may either be discarded after each treatment or be reused.
 Reuse requires an extensive procedure of high-level disinfection.
 Reused dialyzers are not shared between patients.
 There was an initial controversy about whether reusing dialyzers worsened patient outcomes.
 The consensus today is that reuse of dialyzers, if done carefully and properly, produces similar outcomes to single use of dialyzers.

 Dialyzer Reuse is a practice that has been around since the invention of the product.
 This practice includes the cleaning of a used dialyzer to be reused multiple times for the same patient.
 Dialysis clinics reuse dialyzers to become more economical and reduce the high costs of "single-use" dialysis which can be extremely expensive and wasteful.
 Single used dialyzers are initiated just once and then thrown out creating a large amount of bio-medical waste with no mercy for cost savings.
 If done right, dialyzer reuse can be very safe for dialysis patients.

 There are two ways of reusing dialyzers, manual and automated.
 Manual reuse involves the cleaning of a dialyzer by hand.
 The dialyzer is semi-disassembled then flushed repeatedly before being rinsed with water.
 It is then stored with a liquid disinfectant(PAA) for 18+ hours until its next use.
 Although many clinics outside the USA use this method, some clinics are switching toward a more automated/streamlined process as the dialysis practice advances.
 The newer method of automated reuse is achieved by means of a medical device that began in the early 1980s.
 These devices are beneficial to dialysis clinics that practice reuse – especially for large dialysis clinical entities – because they allow for several back to back cycles per day.
 The dialyzer is first pre-cleaned by a technician, then automatically cleaned by machine through a step-cycles process until it is eventually filled with liquid disinfectant for storage.
 Although automated reuse is more effective than manual reuse, newer technology has sparked even more advancement in the process of reuse.
-When reused over 15 times with current methodology, the dialyzer can lose B2m, middle molecule clearance and fiber pore structure integrity, which has the potential to reduce the effectiveness of the patient's dialysis session.
+When reused over 15 times with current methodology, the dialyzer can lose B2m, middle molecule clearance and fiber pore structure integrity, which have the potential to reduce the effectiveness of the patient's dialysis session.
 Currently, as of 2010, newer, more advanced reprocessing technology has proven the ability to eliminate the manual pre-cleaning process altogether and has also proven the potential to regenerate (fully restore) all functions of a dialyzer to levels that are approximately equivalent to single-use for more than 40 cycles.
 As medical reimbursement rates begin to fall even more, many dialysis clinics are continuing to operate effectively with reuse programs especially since the process is easier and more streamlined than before.